web counter

 Webpage

-Positive Emotion and Psychopathology Lab - PeopleNina Le, B.A., B.S. (she/her/hers)
+Positive Emotion and Psychopathology Lab - PeopleNina Le, B.A., B.S. (she/her)

 Email

-Nina Le is a research coordinator in the PEP Lab.
+Nina Le is the Lead Professional Research Assistant for the YEARS study and lab coordinator for the PEP Lab.
 She graduated with a double major in Psychology and Neuroscience at the University of Colorado Boulder Nina is interested in research related to depression, anxiety, and antidepressants.
 She is also interested in how positive emotions may negatively affect different mood disorders.
 Additionally, she is interested in these types of psychopathologies through the lens of neuroendocrinology and gastroenterology and how they may play a role in depression and anxiety.
 After graduating, she hopes to earn her PhD in a clinical psychology program.
 In her free time, she likes to sing/produce music with her brother, lift, and hang out with family and friends.

 Graduate Students

-Positive Emotion and Psychopathology Lab - PeopleCynthia Villanueva, M. A. (she/her/hers)
+Positive Emotion and Psychopathology Lab - PeopleCynthia Villanueva, M. A. (she/her)

 Email